Prostate-Specific Antigen Test Versus MyProstateScore

 - 1,242 (81 percent) provided 96 percent sensitivity and 97 percent negative predictive value and would have prevented 32 percent of unnecessary biopsies.

-- 387 (33 percent) of biopsies were unnecessary and probably not have been ordered if the men had a MyProstateScore test after their PSA.
+- 387 (33 percent) of biopsies were unnecessary and probably would not have been ordered if the men had a MyProstateScore test after their PSA.

 If you have a family history of prostate cancer, talk to your MDVIP-affiliated doctor about what screening method is best for you.
 And if you don’t have a primary care physician, consider partnering with MDVIP.
 MDVIP-affiliated doctors have the time to work with you to help you develop a personalized wellness plan that can focus on improving your overall health.
 Find a physician near you and begin your partnership in health »